 These senators and these congressmen prancing all over the globe, trying to appear to be presidential just to enhance their pathetic profiles and their stagnating political careers.

-Barack something new, supposedly.
+Barack's something new, supposedly.

 Stagnating.

-Of course, we don't have any interest for Mrs. Clinton on wiping out Al Qaeda and other terrorist organizations in Iraq.
+Of course, we don't have any interest for Mrs. Clinton on wiping out al-Qaeda and other terrorist organizations in Iraq.

-You know, it's a long shot, pipe dream actually.
+You know, it's a long shot, pipe dream, actually.

 You know, this program is so on the cutting edge.

-It's just it's just frightening.
+It's just frightening.

-No, would have been 1983 when in Kansas City.
+It would have been 1983 when in Kansas City.

-Undeniable truth of life number 24, feminism was established so as to allow unattractive women easy access to the mainstream of society.
+It is where I evolved undeniable truth of life number 24, feminism was established so as to allow unattractive women easy access to the mainstream of society.

-I don't care what you think of how that sounds, there can be no doubt about it.
+I don't care what you think of how that sounds.

 It's up to you to face the truth.